ucs-compute-solutions/FlexPod-UCSX-IMM/README.md

 After successfully executing the playbooks, 1 or many server profiles can easily derived and attached to the compute node from Intersight dashboard.

 NOTE: The addition of UCS to Intersight Account or configuration of Domain Profile to setup UCS is not part of this repository and will have to be performed manually.
+The playbooks assume an organization has already been setup under Intersight account as covered in the Cisco Validated Design.

 # Execution Package Requirement